santamm/raspberry-cluster/README.md

-# raspberry-cluster
-## How to build a Raspberry Pi Kubernetes Cluster and set up to run a ML webapp
+# How to build a Raspberry Pi Kubernetes Cluster and set up to run a ML webapp

 ![Raspberry Pi Cluster](https://github.com/santamm/raspberry-cluster/blob/main/raspberry-pi.jpg)